hashicorp/terraform-provider-vsphere/website/docs/r/virtual_machine.html.markdown

   machine.
 Can be used to supply advanced parameters not normally in configuration, such as data for cloud-config (under the guestinfo namespace), or configuration data for OVF images.
-* `wait_for_guest_net_timeout` - (Optional) The amount of time, in minutes, to wait for a routeable IP address on this virtual machine.
-A value less than 1 disables the waiter.
-Defualt: 5 minutes.
-* `shutdown_wait_timeout` - (Optional) The amount of time, in minutes, to wait for a graceful guest shutdown when making necessary updates to the virtual machine.
-If `force_power_off` is set to true, the VM will be force powered-off after this timeout, otherwise an error is returned.
-Default: 3 minutes.
-* `migrate_wait_timeout` - (Optional) The amount of time, in minutes, to wait for a virtual machine migration to complete before failing.
-Default: 10 minutes.
-Also see the section on [virtual machine migration](#virtual-machine-migration).
-* `force_power_off` - (Optional) If a guest shutdown failed or timed out while updating or destroying (see [`shutdown_wait_timeout`](#shutdown_wait_timeout)), force the power-off of the virtual machine.
-Default: `true`.
-* `scsi_controller_count` - (Optional) The number of SCSI controllers that Terraform manages on this virtual machine.
-This directly affects the amount of disks you can add to the virtual machine and the maximum disk unit number.
-  Note that lowering this value does not remove controllers.
-Default: `1`.

-~> **NOTE:** `scsi_controller_count` should only be modified when you will need more than 15 disks on a single virtual machine, or in rare cases that require a dedicated controller for certain disks.
-HashiCorp does not support exploiting this value to add out-of-band devices.

 * `scsi_type` - (Optional) The type of SCSI bus this virtual machine will have.
   Can be one of lsilogic (LSI Logic Parallel), lsilogic-sas (LSI Logic SAS) or pvscsi (VMware Paravirtual).
 Defualt: `lsilogic`.